 Another example is how gaming is often wrongly identified and traffic is shaped.
-We’ve had games with voice-chat capabilities that got detected and banned by mistake as a way to provide VoiP (Voice over IP) and causing the ISP’s to try and block this to prevent their customers from avoiding their revenue model.
+We’ve hosted games with voice-chat capabilities that got mistakenly labeled as WebRTC and banned by ISPs as a way to prevent their customers from avoiding their revenue model.
 Besides that, UDP traffic policing is sadly still in place across various parts of the internet or blocked entirely with a mindset that only TCP/http/https are valid services.

 Then suddenly, you find yourself having to educate and explain why gaming traffic does need to be served locally.
 You also need to implement the technical solutions to keep both inbound and outbound traffic in the region, as just getting a local transit party or peering agreement is often not enough.
 You really need to investigate what the user’s perspective is and see if traffic is properly routed both ways.